 However, the burden of proof to prove his innocence belongs to the bailee himself.
 In one such case, the plaintiff’s car was lost in a fire occurring in a garage where it was discovered for the repairs and the bailees did not lead any evidence to show the incident the SC held the bailees liable.

 2. The bailee has a duty not to make unauthorized use or enjoyment of the goods bailed

 It is a duty of the bailee to make use of the good to the extent that is mentioned in the contract of bailment.
 Section 154 of the Act makes the bailee liable for any such unauthorized use of the good thus making him liable to pay compensation for such use.

 Similarly, the bailor has been given the right to terminate or avoid the duties that arise out of the contract of bailment if the bailee acts in excess of the terms of the conditions of bailment.
 This provision is enshrined in section 153 of the Act.

 3. The bailee has a duty not to mix

 The bailee has a duty to maintain the goods bailed separate from his own goods.
 Different situations can arise in this case.
 Either the goods are mixed with the consent of the bailor or without the consent of the bailor.
 If the goods are mixed with the consent of the bailor the section 155 will be applicable and the bailor and the bailee will have proportionate share to the inseparable goods thus created.

-However in the case where the goods are not mixed with the consent of the bailor then two situation may arise if the resultant goods are inseparable then the bailee has to compensate to the bailor and if the goods are separable then the goods belonging to the alor has to be returned and the bailee has to bear the expenses of the separation of goods.
+However in the case where the goods are not mixed with the consent of the bailor then two situations may arise if the resultant goods are inseparable then the bailee has to compensate to the bailor and if the goods are separable then the goods belonging to the bailor has to be returned and the bailee has to bear the expenses of the separation of goods.